alexandergerber/courses-tsa/chapter4.md

 `@hint`
 - Remember that the random component is that part of our seasonal model that can't be explained by seasonality or trend.

+- When forecasting you have to specify how many steps you want to predict.
+Here the steps should be equal to the number of observations in the test data.

 -

 `@pre_exercise_code`